Yuriy Sedykh: Career

 Sedykh was born in Novocherkassk, Russia, and grew up in Nikopol, Ukraine.
 He took up track and field in 1967 under coach Vladimir Ivanovich Volovik.
 He trained at Burevestnik and later at the Armed Forces sports society in Kyiv, attaining the rank of major in the Soviet Army.
 From 1972 he was coached by Anatoliy Bondarchuk, who is widely regarded as one of the best hammer coaches in the world.
 In 1973 he became a member of the USSR National Junior Team.

 Competition

 Sedykh won gold medals at the 1976 Summer Olympics and 1980 Summer Olympics as well as taking first at the 1986 Goodwill Games.
 He set a world record of 86.74 m at the 1986 European championships in Stuttgart, where he won his third title in a row.
 He also came first at the 1991 World Championships.
 Only Sedykh and Sergey Litvinov have thrown over 86 meters in the history of the sport (Ivan Tsikhan's 86.73 m throw in 2005 was annulled by the IAAF in April 2014 due to doping sanctions).

+Sedykh's 1986 world record has been noted for its longevity, and for dating from "a time when track and field was starting to realize the scale of performance-enhancing drug use" (AP).
+In his 2020 book The Rodchenkov Affair, Russian doping whistleblower Grigory Rodchenkov stated that Sedykh was a heavy user of steroids; Sedykh denied allegations of doping.